 The 1966 Data Booklet lists five of these 'line-ups' spanning 1.5 Watts to 8 Watts.
 I don't know how successful these were but I think it was a clever marketing strategy.

 Thorn-AEI made two germanium power transistors in the TO-3 'diamond' package: the AD140 and AD149.
 Here is the AD149, with its valve-type box.
 This type is common as a Philips/Mullard product; it is rare to see it branded MAZDA.

 I know that Thorn-AEI manufactured at least one other range of germanium transistors: ASY82 to ASY89.
 These must be later than 1966 and the only reference that I have found for them is the 1980 D.A.T.A.
 'Transistor Discontinued Devices' book.
 They are germanium PNP amplifier/switch types.

-I am seeking any ASY type except ASY89 (branded Mazda or Thorn or Brimar).
+I am seeking any ASY type (branded Mazda or Thorn or Brimar) except ASY89.
 Also original data for this series.